DrBaxR/rust-db/docs/execution.md

 Executors can be created by using the executor factory.
 This entity can create new executors from plan nodes and their children.
 For example, in order to create a *filter executor*, it will take in a *filter plan node* and create an executor that wraps it; using the **node**'s child plan node to create the **executor**'s child executor.

+## Executor Context

+Some executors will require an `ExecutorContext` in order to be constructed.
+This executor context contains information about the database system that some executors require in order to do their jobs.

+The simplest example for a reason why this is necessary is the sequencial scan executor, which just reads all the tuples in a table one by one.
+This executor will obviously needaccess to the information of the table for which it does a sequencial scan (the table's `TableInfo`), which can obtained from the `Catalog`, which is part of the `ExecutorContext`.

 Implementation flow:
 - [x] Expressions
 - [x] General structure of plan node